top of page

 Self-Compassion for Triggering Moments

-Most importantly, I'm trying to be gentle with myself when all of this happens.
+Most importantly, I try to be gentle with myself when all of this happens.
 Being harsh and critical really doesn't help.
 Nor does telling myself that I 'shouldn't be feeling like this' or 'stop being so sensitive.'

 I might need to be firm, but I can do this really kindly to myself: